-These are the 10 Kitchen Tools I Couldn’t Live Without.
+These are the ten kitchen tools you can't live without.
+Okay, that I can't live without.
 I use most of these on a daily basis and can't imagine cooking without them!
-These are not gadgets — just basic, durable tools that are not expensive or fancy.
-Amazon affiliate links are for your convenience.
-As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
+These are not gadgets -- just basic, durable tools that are not expensive or fancy.

 Now, could I really not live without them?
 Yes, of course I'd continue breathing if someone took away my cast iron skillet!
 Would I be sad without it?
 Very sad!

 You'll notice none of these items are "fancy," or "gadget-y."
 They're all simple, strong, durable, highly functional tools.

 I'm almost as passionate about my need for these items as I am about incredibly delicious food.
 In my kitchen, the magic couldn't happen without them!

 1. Cast Iron Skillet.
 I have a 10-inch and a 12-inch.
 I use one or both of these skillets at least once, if not twice a day.
 They're great for searing meat, making quesadillas, making stews and stir fries, baking breads, satuéing burgers, and more.
 Really, this list is just the tip of the iceberg.
 This pan sears and caramelizes like no other.
 My cast iron skillet only gets a washing if it must.
 Otherwise it lives on the front left burner of my stove, slightly oiled, waiting for action at all times.